2013 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse Of The 2013 Penny

-The obverse continues Victor David Brenner’s timeless Lincoln portrait, first introduced in 1909.
-Lincoln faces right with the inscriptions “IN GOD WE TRUST,” “LIBERTY,” and the date “2013” prominently displayed.
-Brenner’s initials “VDB” appear in tiny letters on Lincoln’s shoulder, maintaining the design’s historical authenticity and artistic heritage.
+The obverse carries Victor David Brenner’s iconic Lincoln portrait, in continuous use since the cent’s debut in 1909 — making it the longest-running portrait on any regularly issued U.S. coin.
+“IN GOD WE TRUST,” “LIBERTY,” and the date “2013” appear in their standard positions, while Brenner’s initials “VDB” are engraved in tiny letters on Lincoln’s shoulder.

 The Reverse Of The 2013 Penny

-The reverse features Lyndall Bass’s Union Shield design, expertly sculpted by Joseph Menna.
-Thirteen vertical stripes represent the original colonies, while a flowing banner displays “ONE CENT.”
+The reverse displays Lyndall Bass’s Union Shield design, introduced in 2010 as the permanent successor to the Lincoln Memorial reverse.
+Thirteen vertical stripes symbolize the original colonies, unified under a horizontal banner inscribed “ONE CENT.”

-The inscriptions “UNITED STATES OF AMERICA” and “E PLURIBUS UNUM” complete the patriotic design, with both artists’ initials “LB” and “JM” flanking the banner.
+“UNITED STATES OF AMERICA” arcs across the top, “E PLURIBUS UNUM” appears below the shield, and the designer initials “LB” and “JM” flank the bottom banner.

 Other Features Of The 2013 Penny